Skip to main content

 A user-defined field that extends Slant’s default data model.
 Custom fields can be:

-• Added to households, contacts, or projects
+• Added to households or other contacts

-• Used in filters and reports
+• Used in filters

 Learn more about custom fields